saltstack/salt-windows-msi/README.md

 The target client is where the installer is deployed.

+- 64bit
 - Windows 7 (workstation) or Server 2012 (domain controller), or higher.
-- .Net 2.0, or higher.
-A WiX msi installer cannot do without.
+- .Net 2.0 or higher, for the WiX msi installer.
 - 125 MB RAM

 ## Build client requirements

 The build client is where the installer is created.

-- Windows 64bit
+- 64bit
 - Salt clone in `c:/git/salt/`
 - This clone in `c:/git/salt-windows-msi/`
 - .Net 3.5 SDK (for WiX)